tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 We stopped at the freezer.

 "What's in there?"
-I asked, already seeing where this was going, "Or do I not what to know?
+I asked, already seeing where this was going, "Or do I not want to know?
 No...
 I want to know what's in there."

 "Easy answer?
 The demon.
 Once they're on our plane of existence, they seek out cold.
-It's like finally putting salve on a third degree burn you've had since the dawn of time."
+It's like finally putting a salve on a third degree burn you've had since the dawn of time."

 Toby pulled open the freezer door as a frosty cloud of mist spilled out.